The Modern Incarnation of Root Beer

-Root beer was invented by a pharmacist named Charles Elmer Hires on May 16, 1866.
+Root beer as it is known today was first widely marketed by a pharmacist named Charles Elmer Hires on May 16, 1866.
 It was originally called Root Tea.

 Root beer became famous in 1876, when it was introduced at the U.S. Centennial Exposition, also in Philadelphia.
 Among the other famous inventions unveiled at that Exposition were Alexander Graham Bell's telephone and the Remington typewriter.
 Also on display, in the food department, was Heinz ketchup.